-Increasing the water flow in the mold increases the heattransfer rate and thereby decreases the mold temperature, leading to less mold distortion and fewer surface cracks.
-As discussed previously, the effect on mold heat flux is indirect, because mold heat flux is controlled mainly by the interfacial gap and thickness of the solidifying shell.
-This relationship is well appreciated in the continuous casting of steel, but has received little attention in DC casting molds.
+Increasing water flow in the mold increases the heat transfer rate and thereby decreases the mold temperature, leading to less mold distortion and fewer surface cracks.
+As discussed previously, the effect on mold heat flux is indirect, because mold heat flux is controlled mainly by the interfacial gap and thickness of solidifying shell.
+This relationship is well appreciated in continuous casting of steel, but has received little attention in D.C. casting molds.

-B. Secondary Cooling
+Secondary Cooling

-Experiments have been conducted to quantify heat transfer from water cooling and to establish boiling water curves (refer to Figure 10) in controlled laboratory experiments on small steel^[48,63-68] and aluminum^[21,50,69-76] samples, in plant measurements of secondary cooling in the continuous casting of steel^[77], and in DC casting of aluminum^[78-81].
-Generally, empirical relationships are developed by applying inverse heat-transfer analysis to the measurements recorded by thermocouples embedded in the plate or casting.
-Figure $16^{[21,48]}$ compares typical boiling curves for steel and aluminum alloys obtained from such laboratory studies.
-Although the basic features of the boiling curves for the two systems are the same, the magnitude of maximum heat flux and Leidenfrost temperatures will differ due to the differences in thermophysical properties^[47] of the two metals as well as surface effects such as oxide layers and surface roughness.
-A heat input factor, $\sqrt{k\rho c_p}$, can be used to characterize heat transport to the metal/water interface.
-This factor is ~1.5 times greater for aluminum than for steel, indicating that heat flux can reach the interface more easily for aluminum than for steel.
+Experiments have been conducted to quantify heat transfer from water cooling and to establish boiling water curves (refer to Figure 10) in controlled laboratory experiments on small steel^[47, 61-66] and aluminum^[20, 49, 67-74] samples, in plant measurements of secondary cooling in the continuous casting of steel^[75], and in D.C. casting of aluminum^[76-79].
+Generally, empirical relationships are developed by applying inverse heat transfer analysis to the measurements recorded by thermocouples embedded in the plate or casting.
+Figure16^[20, 47] compares typical boiling curves for steel and aluminum alloys obtained from such laboratory studies.
+Although the basic features of the boiling curves for the two systems are the same, the magnitude of maximum heat flux and Leidenfrost temperatures will differ due to the differences in thermo-physical properties^[46] of the two metals as well as surface effects such as oxide layers and surface roughness.
+A heat input coefficient can be defined by the relationship $b = \sqrt{\rho k c_p}$, which characterizes the heat transport to the metal/water interface.
+The value of b for aluminum is ~1.5 times greater than steel, indicating that heat flux can cross the interface more easily for aluminum than for steel.